 The majority of growth-related injuries are caused by a lack of flexibility.
 It is vital that the culprit is stretched appropriately, remembering that static stretches should be held for thirty seconds.

 The child will most likely complain of soreness in an area, e.g. knees or heels.
 This pain is being caused by inflammation of the area.
 Ice is a fantastic anti-inflammatory and pain killer.

 This word is never well-received in the clinic…!
 However, rest plays an important part in speeding up the recovery rate of a growth-related injury.
 Fortunately, we can now heal these injuries quicker than we used to, however, these are overuse injuries so it is vital we reduce activity levels in the early stages of rehabilitation.

 FREE EBOOK FOR YOU!

 Why now download our free ebook below on What Are Growing Pains and How To Properly Overcome Them.
-Just enter your email below under the ebook.
+Click here and sign up at the bottom of the page.